 Miscarriages of justice happen.
 Even in the best legal systems.
 Most people believe that there are systems in place to put things right.
 The Criminal Cases Review Commission (CCRC) was set up following the notorious cases of the Guilford 4 and the Birmingham 6 to do just that.

 But it doesn’t work like that in reality.
 The CCRC is often unable to help victims of wrongful conviction.
 The prisoner has been found guilty by a court and therefore remains guilty in the eyes of the public as well as the Criminal Justice System; and it does not stop there…

 To challenge the policy and practice in the current system through which prisoners who maintain their innocence are reviewed and progressed.

 News and Views

-New courses for those convicted of sex offences will be open to those maintaining innocence: The new courses (Horizon and Kaizen) that replace the earlier Sex Offender Treatment programmes do not require an individual to discuss their offences.
-A person who is maintaining innocence of a sexual offence will be able to take the programme without compromising their stance.
+- New courses for those convicted of sex offences: Two new courses (Horizon and Kaizen) replacing the earlier Sex Offender Treatment Programmes (SOTP) have now started.
+They do not require an individual to discuss their offences and so are open to those maintaining innocence.

 - A useful article: Dean Kingham (Parole Board lead for the Association of Prison Lawyers) has written about how Offending Behaviour Programmes play an over dominant role in assessing a prisoner’s level of risk: